 Console Performance vs New Changes

 There are a lot of new additions to Peter Parker’s adventure on PC, but to understand the full potential of the changes, we need to go back.
 Let’s start with the basics — Marvel’s Spider-Man was released in September 2018 on the PlayStation 4 and PS4 Pro platforms.
 The open-world action-adventure game targets a locked 30fps on both platforms, albeit at different resolutions.
 The PS4 version was rendered at 1080p, while the PS4 Pro version targeted a dynamic 4K resolution.
-The original game didn’t include fancy features such as ray-tracing, although it employed Insomniac’s ‘temporal-injection’ technique for image reconstruction/upscaling.
+The original game didn’t include fancy features such as ray tracing, although it employed Insomniac’s ‘temporal-injection’ technique for image reconstruction/upscaling.

 Two years later, the game got remastered for PlayStation 5, simultaneously with the release of Marvel’s Spider-Man: Miles Morales.
 The remaster included higher levels of detail, graphical upgrades, and for the first time: ray traced reflections.
-The remaster, along with Miles Morales, targets 3 performance modes on the PS5: 4K 30fps with ray tracing, dynamic 4K at 60fps, and dynamic 4K at 60fps with ray tracing.
+The remaster, along with Miles Morales, targets 3 performance modes on the PS5: 4K at 30fps with ray tracing, dynamic 4K at 60fps, and dynamic 4K at 60fps with ray tracing.
 However, subsequent updates to the game have also included new performance profiles such as an unlocked frame rate mode and support for 40fps while running in a 120Hz container.

 The PC version of the game knocks past all of those limitations, now offering full customization to play at any frame rate or resolution gamers desire.
 Crucially, the PC port includes toggles for different levels of ray tracing detail, along with supporting all three image reconstruction/upscaling techniques: NVIDIA’s Deep-Learning Super Sampling (DLSS), AMD’s FidelityFX Super Resolution (FSR) and Insomniac Games’ Temporal Injection (IGTI).
 It’s a similar case as God of War, albeit with ray tracing_,_ but I do miss the lack of options for changing aspect ratios directly.

-Of course, being on PC means there’s plenty of room to have fun with in the form of mods.
+Of course, being on PC means there’s plenty of room to have fun in the form of mods.
 It’s early days for the wall-crawler’s PC adventures, but some cool mods have already reared their heads, such as the ability to play as Spider-Man co-creator Stan Lee.
 Graphical mods such as reshade presets are also available on NexusMods, and I can’t wait to see what else awaits PC gamers who have been so patient with the port.

 Back when the game came out on PS4, I often wondered how it would play with a keyboard and mouse.
 While some games on PlayStation consoles offer KBM support natively (e.g Fortnite, Call of Duty), the Spider-Man games never did.
 Thus, I’ve been playing the new port exclusively the way PCMR wants me to with the superior control layout.
 The result?
-Spider-Man’s default keyboard mapping plays surprising well, although it probably should’ve shipped with some changes — key among them being holding ‘Shift’ for running/swinging.
+Spider-Man’s default keyboard mapping plays surprisingly well, although it probably should’ve shipped with some changes — key among them being holding ‘Shift’ for running/swinging.
 Given that it’s an activity you’ll be doing pretty much all the time in the game, it can put quite the strain on your pinky with the default control.
-I changed that to the right-mouse-button, which was mapped to the ‘aim’ function.
+I changed that to the right-mouse button, which was mapped to the ‘aim’ function.
 In Spider-Man, you rarely need to use the manual aim, so that was, on top of being better, an easy choice.
-Certain other functions like ‘dodge’ being mapped to left-control are fine, but I’m thankful for the default alternative, which is one of the extra buttons on the mouse.
+Certain other functions like ‘dodge’ being mapped to left control are fine, but I’m thankful for the default alternative, which is one of the extra buttons on the mouse.

-Keyboard and mouse controls are fully customisable, so players can set up their desired inputs the way they want, and that’s always welcome.
+Keyboard and mouse controls are fully customizable, so players can set up their desired inputs the way they want, and that’s always welcome.
 I will say that playing Marvel’s Spider-Man on PC with an Xbox controller feels like breaking some invisible rules of the gaming medium, but damn is it also fun!
 The Xbox wireless controller may not have the bells and whistles of the PS5’s DualSense controller, mainly the haptic feedback, but the built-in rumble gets the job done.

 Marvel’s Spider-Man PC Performance Benchmarks